 Halperin's direction makes the most of the movie sets (he also moves the camera around in creative ways) and while the story isn't exactly detailed, Lugosi and Madge Bellamy perform their duties as occultic menace and languid slave perfectly well, with an almost faery tale sense of drama as the story shuffles along to the climax on a cliff above the sea.
-Frazer plays Beaumont as a love-slave to the woman of his affections (not that she wanted the power) and his threatening efforts are completely eclipsed by Legendre's pure evil intent, the resulting contrast (and Beaumont's remorse) making him a sympathetic character.
+Frazer plays Beaumont as a love-slave to the woman of his affections (not that she wanted the power) and his threatening efforts are completely eclipsed by Legendre's pure evil intent, the resulting contrast (and Beaumont's remorse) making him an unexpectedly slightly sympathetic character.

 Overtones of Lugosi's Dracula show up in White Zombie (Dracula was released in Feb of 1931) but as masterful as Legendre's power over his zombie army is, Lugosi doesn't play Legendre as an aristocratic monster ala' Dracula, but as an occasionally hunching, scheming and gleeful maniac, despite the fact the Halperin Brothers have Lugosi in a tux in some scenes and he employs his elegant hand gestures as additional weapons in his arsenal.